MyHubAlex/feathers-guide/offline/sync-setup.md

 clientService.remove stock: a5
 ```

-The remote and local services reflect the mutations.
+The remote and local services will both reflect the mutations.
 ```text
 ===== remoteService, after mutations
 {dept: "a", stock: "a1", uuid: "aa1", _id: "fbtKHSncfOqOie0l", foo: 1…}